tierrun/node-sdk/README.md

 Each item in `phases` must be an object containing:

-- `features` Array of versioned plan names
+- `features` Array of versioned plan names (for example, `plan:bar@1`), or "feature plan" names (for example, `feature:foo@plan:bar@1`)
 - `effective` Optional effective date.
-Note that the first phase in the list MUST have an effective date of right now (which is the default).
 - `trial` Optional boolean indicating whether this is a trial or an actual billed phase, default `false`

 If no effective date is provided, then the phase takes effect immediately.
+Note that the first phase in the list MUST NOT have an effective date, and start immediately.

 If `info` is provided, it updates the org with info in the same way as calling `updateOrg(org, info)`.